Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/synapse-target.md

 #### Azure Synapse Analytics Access Configuration

-Before we get started, you will first need to override the ODBC driver name on the **Advanced** tab on the configuration screen.
+Before we get started, you may first need to override the ODBC driver name on the **Advanced** tab on the configuration screen as shown below.

 ![Synapse Azure ODBC Config Image]({{ "/images/synapse/synapse-azure-odbc-config.png" | prepend: base }}){: .center-image }

-Next we need to configure the connection to our Microsoft Azure Synapse Analytics database.
+Next, we need to configure the connection to our Microsoft Azure Synapse Analytics database.

 ![Synapse Azure Server Config Image]({{ "/images/synapse/synapse-azure-server-config.png" | prepend: base }}){: .center-image }